darklang/docs/docs/tutorials/freshdesk.md

 ![assets/freshdesk/mage1.png](assets/freshdesk/image1.png)

-Create a worker that performs a List::Map on your list of ticket ids, and uses the addTicketstoDB function to populate your datastore.
+Create a worker that performs a `List::map` on your list of ticket ids, and uses the `addTicketstoDB` function to populate your datastore.

 ![assets/freshdesk/image7.png](assets/freshdesk//image7.png)